Melbourne's best drag shows and queer-friendly venues

-From drag bingo to burlesque life drawing, campy cabaret and queer shows for kids.
+From burlesque life drawing to campy cabaret and LGBTQIA+ friendly bars.
 Start your engines for these fierce events and inclusive venues.

 Drag ‘N’ Draw at Ferdydurke

 Like the Polish novel it was named after, Ferdydurke is an exploration of identity and proudly non-conformist.
 If you’re feeling creative, this hidden laneway haunt is now hosting drag queen drawing classes.
 Head up to the loft bar, settle in with a complimentary bev and try your hand at capturing luxe couture looks.
-There’s a rotating line-up of queens, including local Drag Race alum Aubrey Haive.
+There’s a rotating line-up of queens, including local Drag Race alumni Aubrey Haive and Gabriella LaBucci.
 Expect over-the-top costumes and equally over-the-top hostesses.
-Check it out on the first and third Tuesday of every month from 7 February.
+Keep an eye on Ferdydurke's socials for future Drag and Draw dates.

 Butterfly Club